bsmg/beat-saber-community-wiki/support.md

 * Perform a clean reinstall of the game files.
 [Clean Installation](#clean-installation)
 * Low framerate can also be caused by something going wrong within your application data folder, to fix this refer to [Deleting The Beatsaber Folder Within Your App Data](#deleting-your-beat-saber-saves-in-app-data)
 * CountersPlus counters like scorecounter and swing speed can be expensive.
 [See this github wiki page on performance with Counters+](https://github.com/Caeden117/CountersPlus/wiki/Performance-and-Optimization)
+* HTTPStatus mod can cause lag spikes.
+Test without this mod to see if the lag spikes go away.

 VR is very CPU intensive, especially if you add mods.
 If you're struggling to run the game with the mods you want, consider upgrading your hardware.
 Note that Beat Saber doesn't utilize the GPU very much as visually it's a fairly simple game.